lukaleli/dotenv-check/README.md

 And check your `.env` file against `.env.example`:

+`./dotenv-check`

+or more explicitly

-`./dotenv-check.js -s .env.example -t .env`
+`./dotenv-check -s .env.example -t .env`